cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

 `onRecvPacket` is called by the routing module when a packet addressed to this module has been received.

+Note: Function `parseICS20V1Denom` is a helper function that will take the full IBC denomination and extract the base denomination (i.e. native denomination in the chain of origin) and the trace information (if any) for the received token.

 ```typescript
 function onRecvPacket(packet: Packet) {
   channel = provableStore.get(channelPath(portIdentifier, channelIdentifier))